Background of PROFIBUS

 PROFIBUS Device Types

 The Master is a so-called “active participant”, which determines all the traffic on the bus.
-He is authorized as the only, without being asked to access a resource and to send messages without external request.
+It is the only component that is authorized to access a resource without being asked and to send messages without an external request.

 Slaves are in turn “passive participant”, which have no independent authorization to access the resource.
-He needs to be prompted for a bus access directly from the Master.
+They need to be prompted for a bus access directly from the Master.

 PROFIBUS Protocol Versions

 … for communication between central automation devices and decentralized field devices, through a serial connection.
 Technical developments are the PROFIBUS DP / V1 and the PROFIBUS-DP / V2.

 … which is primarily used in the field of process engineering, is responsible for communication between measuring and process equipment or between actuators and process control systems.

 PROFIBUS FMS (Fieldbus Message Specification)